 Screen your dates

--I was careful to read through their profiles and then talk and eliminate anyone I could tell would not be a great fit from the get go.
+I was careful to read through their profiles and then talk to them over the phone and eliminate anyone I could tell would not be a great fit from the get go.

 Another man I weeded out because he bored me so much I almost fell asleep during a 20 minute call.
 I knew we wouldn’t mesh.

 Another guy had an ego and was pushy yet very smooth and sauve—I knew this is not my type.

 Other guys screened me as well—saving us both time.
 I found online dating in this manner to be incredibly efficient.
 Most of us are working, parenting, and doing much more with our time.
 So adding dating to our schedule is a lot.
 Whatever you can do to streamline the process is good.

 Having a system of screening or sifting based on profiles, texting, emailing, and a phone conversation before meeting—or not meeting—was extremely efficient and saved me a LOT of time.
 Further, most dates I did go out on were enjoyable and we shared many commonalities.

 You may think this is old school but I can tell you its very very important.
 Besides not getting STD’s or pregnant, you are protecting yourself from emotional damage, or putting too much emphasis on physical lust—which can be blinding, and/or you avoid being used.
 This book has a lot of studies and evidence that backs these claims up.